-Nokia planning to cease shipments of Symbian devices this summerAlex Wagner - Deputy Managing Editor, News Desk
+Nokia planning to cease shipments of Symbian devices this summerAlex Wagner - Editorial Director of News and Content

 Ever since Nokia first announced that it'd be adopting Windows Phone as part of a "strategic partnership" with Microsoft, the Finnish manufacturer as steadily been turning its focus away from its Symbian-based products in favor of its Windows Phone-powered Lumia hardware and its affordable line of Asha handsets.
 Now a new report claims that Nokia will soon complete its transition from Symbian by ceasing shipments of products running the operating system.

 According to the Financial Times, Nokia is planning to stop shipments of its Symbian-based smartphones this summer.
 The company isn't expected to make a formal announcement regarding the decision since there's still stock of Symbian hardware in some parts of the globe.
 In a statement to the FT, Nokia explained that it took the company 22 months to release a new Symbian phone, while the same process takes less than a year for a Windows Phone.
 The firm says that it can use that extra time to focus on apps and other "elements of the experience that make a big difference."